D-modules and projective stacks: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Mohamed Barakat, Mark Bell, Gwyn Bellamy, Michael Groechenig, Paul Smith and Jesper Funch Thomsen for useful discussions.
-The second author was partially supported by Leverhulme Foundation (grant RPG-2014-106).
+The second author was partially supported by the Russian Academic Excellence Project `5--100' and by Leverhulme Foundation (grant RPG-2014-106).